pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 ### Setting up the SP

-If you are using pretix Enterprise and want to configure the service provider (SP) for the entire pretix instance, navigate to :navpath::i-pretix: Dashboard:, click the :btn-icon:fa3-id-card: Admin mode: button and then the :btn-icon:fa3-key: SAML: in the sidebar menu.
+If you are using pretix Enterprise and want to configure the service provider (SP) for the entire pretix instance, navigate to :navpath::i-pretix: Dashboard:, click the :btn-icon:fa3-id-card: Admin mode: button and then the :btn-icon:fa3-key: SAML: button in the sidebar menu.
 If you want to configure the SP for the organizer account, navigate to :navpath:Your organizer → :fa3-key: SAML: instead.
 The process is the same from here on out.